slnwlf/slnwlf.github.io/racing_game/README.md

 Reset button

 Like the Tic Tac Toe game, a reset button will clear all previous moves and start a new game.
 Not sure if this means clear the div or go back to all default behavior?

+BONUS

+Display timer

+Show the winning time.
+Displayed timer stops when a car hits the finish line.